 - Because your own blood is used, there is no risk of a transmissible infection and a low risk of allergic reaction

 Most people benefit from 1-2 PRP treatments, however up to three treatment sessions may be given within a six-month period.
 Each patient is unique and we customize every treatment to meet your needs.

 Dr. Joanne Gordon is widely recognized for her skill and experience in PRP Therapy.
-Dr. Gordon continues to study with many leading physicians in the United States and participates in teaching other doctors on skilled injection techniques.
+She continues to study with many leading physicians in the United States and participates in teaching other doctors on skilled injection techniques.

-Call us for a consultation to learn more about the benefits of PRP.
+Call us for your consultation to learn more about the benefits of PRP.